Spinning top: Physics

 The total spinning time of a top is generally increased by increasing its moment of inertia and lowering its center of gravity.
 These variables however are constrained by the need to prevent the body from touching the ground.

 Asymmetric tops of virtually any shape can also be created and designed to balance.

+An exhaustive description of the mathematics and physics of the top can be found in the four volume monograph of Felix Klein et al.

 Competitions

 There are many official competitions for top spinning as a sport, such as the U. S. National Championships and the World Championships.
-During the Covid-19 pandemic contests are often held on-line, with contestants submitting videos.
+During the COVID-19 pandemic contests would be often held online, with contestants submitting videos.

 In popular culture

 The Jean Shepherd story "Scut Farkas and the Murderous Mariah" revolves around top-spinning in the fictional Depression-era American city of Hohman, Indiana.
 The bully and the named top in the title are challenged by Shepherd's ongoing protagonist Ralph and a so-called "gypsy top" of similar design to Mariah named Wolf.

-The Top is a short story by bohemian writer Franz Kafka.
+The Top is a short story by Bohemian writer Franz Kafka.

+Rock band The Cure released The Top album in 1984, named, and at least partially inspired, by the toy of the same name.
+The album includes the title track in which the sound of a spinning top can be heard at the beginning of the song.

-The top is a focal element and metaphysical symbol in the movie Inception, directed by Christopher Nolan and starring Leonardo DiCaprio.
+The top is a focal element and metaphysical symbol in the movie Inception (2010), directed by Christopher Nolan and starring Leonardo DiCaprio.
 In the final shot, the camera moves over the spinning top just before it appears to be wobbling.

-In 2022, an Armenian-styled spinning top, with the slong "Spin the Magic", was chosen as the theme art and the main motif for the 20th edition of Junior Eurovision Song Contest, which will be held in Yerevan, Armenia.
+In 2022, an Armenian-styled spinning top, with the song "Spin the Magic", was chosen as the theme art and the main motif for the 20th edition of Junior Eurovision Song Contest, which will be held in Yerevan, Armenia.